imuniq/restapi-template/README.md

 # restapi-template
-A simple and easy to use Rest API Template, made with Flask with AntiSpam with system.
+A simple and easy to use Rest API Template, made with Flask with AntiSpam system.

 Here is the usage of this template:
  - Easy to use & lightweight
  - Antispam system
  - Blacklist endpoint
  - Documentation (Soon)
- - Easy handle get and post parameters
+ - Easy to handle get and post parameters

 # To create a route
 Must import required modules when creating a new route in a new file